-Presently, VSR speeds are only encouraged (or required for some vessels through mitigation required by CEQA documents) within 20 nm of Point Loma.
-Expanding the current program to 40 nm from Point Loma as opposed to the previous 20 nm would mean vessels would be slowing their speeds for longer and would effectively double the emissions reductions achieved through the VSR program.
-OGV Figure 3 shows the current 20-nm and proposed 40-nm VSR zones.
+VSR is one strategy that can lead to emission reductions from shipping.
+When combined with other strategies such as cleaner fuels, newer engine configurations and exhaust gas scrubbers, even greater efficiencies can be achieved.
+VSR is a voluntary local program in addition to low-sulfur fuel requirements within the North American Emission Control Area, the California Emission Control Area and Tier III engine requirements for new builds after 2016.
+Presently, VSR speeds are encouraged (or required for some vessels through CEQA mitigation) within 20 nm of Point Loma.
+Expanding the current program boundaries to 40 nm from Point Loma would mean vessels would be traveling at optimum speeds for a longer period thus increasing the emission reductions achieved through the VSR Program.
+Figure IV.6-3 shows the current 20-nm and proposed 40-nm VSR zones.
 The emission reduction potential of expanding the VSR Zone is presented together with increased compliance rates below.